imranpollob/my-website/content/post/the-web-seems-fake-with-the-rise-of-ai-tools/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "The Web Seems Fake With the Rise of Ai Tools"
+title: "The Web Seems Fake With the Rise of AI Tools"
 subtitle: ""
 summary: "Text data and images have been particularly affected by AI tools, causing a decrease in authenticity and a feeling of inorganic contents when surfing the web"
 authors: []